 Arriving for the first time in London can be a daunting experience.
 Straight off a 24 hour flight, we were jet-lagged and disoriented, but excited to immediately see many iconic London sights on the way to the hotel.
 Red buses jostling for space on the congested roadways, sometimes with less than inches to spare, red phone boxes, taxis and, of course, drizzling rain.

-This London travel guide available on Amazon may be useful when planning your trip to London
+This Lonely Planet London Travel Guide available on Amazon may be useful when planning your trip to London

 This failed to dampen our enthusiasm to set out and explore on our first every evening in Europe.
 It was our first time in London, and we were not going to miss a minute, despite the tiredness.